apex-project/pyApex/README.md

 ## Updates:

+**2019-05-07** New feature: Exclude grouped elements from selection

 **2019-04-17** New feature: link many DWG, RVT or IFC at once (Link more).
 Beta

 **2019-02-21** New feature: Remove and recover constraints